 Ask any hiring manager and they’ll agree: there’s an endless supply of bland resumes out there.
 Even if you write a compelling resume, if it’s poorly designed, it will leave a negative impression on recruiters and might sink your chances of landing an interview.

-#1.
-A clean & minimal resume
+1. A clean & minimal resume

 The subtle, minimal lines break up space in a way that’s both efficient and pleasing to the eye.
-Meanwhile, the sleek icons used in the header communicate information without distracting the reader.
+Meanwhile, the sleek icons used in the resume header communicate information without distracting the reader.

 Without a doubt, this design is minimalism done right.

-#2.
-A professional but beautiful resume
+2. A professional but beautiful resume

-Not only that, but the extra-large header packs a visual punch, and guarantees that — if nothing else — the hiring manager will remember your name long after reading your resume.
+Not only that, but the extra-large header packs a visual punch and guarantees that — if nothing else — the hiring manager will remember your name long after reading your resume.

-#3.
-A bold & creative resume
+3. A bold & creative resume

-#4.
-A corporate & confident resume
+4. A corporate & confident resume

 Featuring a bold header and no-nonsense layout, our Corporate resume template is the perfect example of a resume design that’s confident and modern.